Swiss watchmakers go digital to show off new products, revive sales

 Small independent brand H. Moser & Cie also invested in digital technology ahead of the Watches & Wonders fair and said it was pleased these costs were lower than for physical watch fairs.

+LVMH's LVMH.PA Bulgari said e-commerce had increased "dramatically" in a presentation on Wednesday.
+"We expanded our technologies and made ourselves more available to clients," Bulgari watch head Antoine Pin said.

-Watches & Wonders' official platform, which describes itself as "the biggest watch event ever to take place online", will give media and retailers access to presentations held by the 38 participating brands.
+Watches & Wonders' official platform, which describes itself as "the biggest watch event ever to take place online", is giving media and retailers access to presentations held by the 38 participating brands.

 (Reporting by Silke Koltrowitz.
 Editing by Jane Merriman)